codefellows-seattle-javascript-401d12/08-vanilla_rest_api/README.md

   * **i.e.** 400 BAD request: `http localhost:8000/api/pin`
     * You should receive a response with a 'bad request' message.

 GET, POST and DELETE request commands should be run in the second terminal pane.
-Updated content from each request will be logged in the first pane of your terminal.
+JSON files should be posted and deleted from the `/data/pin` folder depending on your terminal commands.